Classification of Module Categories for $SO(3)_{2m}$: Introduction

-In Section \ref{sect:realisation_MI_subfactors} we relate the $SO(3)$ diagrammatic algebra with the $SO(3)$-analogue of the Temperley-Lieb algebra from \cite{lehrer/zhang:2010, lehrer/zhang:2008}, and correct a claim in \cite{fendley/krushkal:2010} about the surjectivity of a certain homomorphism from the $BMW$ algebra to the $SO(3)$-Temperley-Lieb algebra.
+n the final two sections we apply the theory and results from the main part of this paper to other mathematical constructions, including the $SO(3)$-Temperley-Lieb algebra and preprojective algebras.
+More specifically, in Section \ref{sect:realisation_MI_subfactors} we relate the $SO(3)$ diagrammatic algebra with the $SO(3)$-analogue of the Temperley-Lieb algebra from \cite{lehrer/zhang:2010, lehrer/zhang:2008}.
+We correct a claim in \cite{fendley/krushkal:2010} about the surjectivity of a certain homomorphism from the $BMW$ algebra to the $SO(3)$-Temperley-Lieb algebra and disprove a conjecture about the injectivitiy of this homomorphism.
 We also present a construction of a subfactor with principal graph the bipartite unfolding of $\mathcal{A}_{2m}$, recovering a subfactor presented in \cite{izumi:1991}.

-Finally in Section \ref{sect:SO3_preprojective} we introduce a Frobenius algebra $A$ which is an $SO(3)$ generalisation of preprojective \cite{gelfand/ponomarev:1979} and higher preprojective algebras \cite{iyama/oppermann:2013}.
+Finally in Section \ref{sect:SO3_preprojective} we introduce a Frobenius algebra $A$ which is an $SO(3)$ generalisation of preprojective algebras.
+Preprojective algebras \cite{gelfand/ponomarev:1979} play an important role in representation theory, for example the moduli stack of representations of the preprojective algebra is the cotangent bundle of the moduli stack of representations of the quiver associated to the preprojective algebra.
+In \cite{evans/pugh:2010ii} it was argued that preprojective algebras are a construction related to $SU(2)$, and this construction was generalised to $SU(3)$.
+When these generalised preprojective algebras are built from braided subfactors associated to $SU(3)$ modular invariants, it was shown in this work that they are finite-dimensional Frobenius algebras.
+These algebras were the first examples of higher rank analogues of preprojective algebras, which have since been heavily studied following the work of Iyama and Oppermann \cite{iyama/oppermann:2013}.
 We derive a finite resolution of $A$ as a left $A$-module, and its Hilbert series.

 \paragraph{\it Acknowledgements.}